xchem/fragalysis-stack-behaviour-tests/README.md

 [![latest stack test](https://github.com/xchem/fragalysis-stack-behaviour-tests/actions/workflows/latest-stack-test.yaml/badge.svg)](https://github.com/xchem/fragalysis-stack-behaviour-tests/actions/workflows/latest-stack-test.yaml)

-A repository of (experimental) Python-based end-2-end behaviour tests using [playwrite] for UI-based testing of the Fragalysis Stack, and [behave] for [cucumber]-like testing of the API.
+A repository of (experimental) Python-based end-2-end behaviour tests using [playwright] for UI-based testing of the Fragalysis Stack, and [behave] for [cucumber]-like testing of the API.